bors-ng/bors-ng/README.md

 [PostgreSQL]: https://postgresql.org/
 [docs on how to deploy phoenix apps]: http://www.phoenixframework.org/docs/deployment

 bors-ng is built on the Phoenix web framework, and they have [docs on how to deploy phoenix apps] already.
-Where you deploy will determine the what the dashboard URL will be, which is needed in the previous steps, so this decision needs to be made before you can set up the Integration or the oAuth app.
+Where you deploy will determine the what the dashboard URL will be, which is needed in the previous steps, so this decision needs to be made before you can set up the Github App or the oAuth app.

 You'll need to edit the configuration with a few bors-specific variables.